dholab/prolonged-infection-suppfig2/README.md

 nextflow run prolonged_infection_suppfig2.nf -resume
 ```

 The workflow's configurations (see below) tell NextFlow to plot the workflow and record run statistics.
-However, the plot the workflow, note that NextFlow requires the package GraphViz, which is easiest to install via the intructions on [GraphViz's website](https://graphviz.org/download/).
+However, to visualize the workflow itself in a [directed acyclic graph (DAG)](https://github.com/nrminor/prolonged-infection-suppfig2/blob/332cff270dafc8213b8135fc21feba2e711f5ce4/prolonged_infection_suppfig2_dag.png), note that NextFlow requires the package GraphViz, which is easiest to install via the intructions on [GraphViz's website](https://graphviz.org/download/).

 ### Configuration

 The following runtime parameters have been set for the whole workflow:

 - `subsample_size` - the number of SARS-CoV-2 samples to compare with the persistent infection in the final plot.
 We chose 5000 as our default, but this can be changed to any number as shown in the code block below. _NOTE:_ If you choose a number other than our default, the workflow will need to gather a new subsample from GenBank.
 To prompt it to do so, simply delete the file `include_list.csv` from the `resources/` directory.
-This process of pulling from GenBank may take as long as 2 days.
+This process of pulling data from GenBank generally takes 4 to 6 hours, but may take longer depending on your system.
-- `min_date` - the earliest date to display in the plot; default is September 1st, 2020.
+- `min_date` - the earliest date to display in the plot; our default is September 1st, 2020.
 Dates specified here must be in "YYYY-mm-dd" format.
+Specifying different dates makes it possible to use this workflow for cases other than that described in our manuscript.
 - `max_date` - the latest date to display in the plot; default is February 1st, 2022.
 Dates specified here must be in "YYYY-mm-dd" format.
 - `random_sample_seed` - A seed that determines which GenBank accessions are pseudo-randomly selected by the script `select_subsample.R`.
 Our default value for this seed is 14; changing this will result in a final figure that is not identical to the figure in our manuscript.
 - `refseq` - path to the SARS-CoV-2 reference sequence (GenBank Accession MN9089473.3), which is in the workflow subdirectory `resources/`